Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTS 250 512MB should be 10% faster than the Radeon HD 6570 (OEM) 2GB overall, due to its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GTS 250 512MB should theoretically be a little bit faster than the Radeon HD 6570 (OEM) 2GB overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison